 "Catholic Church Insurances is proud to be the trusted partner of so many different church entities and operations," he said.

-"The occasion of our centenary gives us the opportunity to thank our customers for their ongoing faith in us and to recommit ourselves to protecting their interests in the best possible way. tury of serving Church."
+"The occasion of our centenary gives us the opportunity to thank our customers for their ongoing faith in us and to recomplus made back to the church community - in this way, helping room were on fire. to support the mission of the Church," he said.